Canthophorus dubius

-Canthophorus dubius is a species of burrowing bugs or negro bugs belonging to the family Cydnidae, subfamily Sehirinae.
+Canthophorus dubius is a species of burrowing bug belonging to the family Cydnidae, subfamily Sehirinae.

 Distribution

-This palearctic species is widespread in most of Europe, in Asia and in North Africa.
+This palearctic species is widespread in most of Europe, Asia and North Africa.

 It was found in Albania, Algeria, Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Egypt, Finland, France, Germany, United Kingdom, Greece, Hungary, Iran, Israel, Italy, Lithuania, Republic of Moldova, Poland, Romania, Russia (in the northwest of the Caucasus), Slovakia, Slovenia, Spain, Sweden, Switzerland, Syria, Turkey, Ukraine and former Yugoslavia.

 Habitat

 These burrowing bugs inhabit grasslands and open dry-warm areas, in particular lime or sand-marshes.
 In the Alps you can find them up to over 1000 meters above sea level.

 Description

 Canthophorus dubius can reach a length of 6–8 mm and a width of 3.5–4.5 mm.

 The body of these shieldbugs is oval, black or dark blue, sometimes metallic green or bright violet.
 The margins to the pronotum and corium of the hemielytra are white.
 Antennae are black with the second segment smaller than third.
 The legs are black.
 Membrane of the hemielytra is whitish and connexivum shows white bands.

 This species is very similar to Canthophorus impressus.
 A certain identification requires dissection.